tobyhodges/python_packaging/episodes/01-scripts-and-modules.Rmd

 ## Extra: Better scripting with `argparse`

+TODO: split arg parsing off into a separate episode

 We showed earlier how to maintain script-like functionality in our modules.
 We'll update that code to include our updated plotting function, so we'll automatically save to